ga4gh/ga4gh-server/STYLE.md

 1. Any ```__future__``` imports
 2. Any standard library imports
 3. Any third party library imports
-4. Any package level imports
+4. Any package level imports from the current package
+5. Any imports from other ga4gh packages

 The preferred approach is to import modules, and use this module as a prefix to make it clear where a function or